 She led the development of entrustable professional activities (EPAs) and curricular and reporting milestones for Geriatric Medicine, as well as spearheading the development of geriatric competencies for students and residents.
 Dr. Leipzig was the principal investigator of a grant from the D.W.
 Reynolds Foundation to improve the training of non-geriatricians in geriatric medicine, and the inventor of the Portal of Online Geriatric Education (www.POGOe.org), a web-based clearinghouse for geriatric educational materials also supported by the Reynolds Foundation.
 Dr. Leipzig is also a blogger at UniversityHealthNews.com.
 Her website is www.rosannemd.com.

 American Board of Internal Medicine

 MD, Univ. of Michigan Medical School

 Strong Memorial Hospital

 New York Hospital

 Leipzig RM, Hyer K, Ek K, Wallenstein S, Vezina ML, Fairchild S, Cassel CK, Howe JL.
-Attitudes toward working on interdisciplinary health care teams: A comparison by disciplines.
-JAGS 2002; 50: 1141-1148.
+Attitudes toward working on interdisciplinary healthcare teams: a comparison by discipline.
+Journal of the American Geriatrics Society 2002 Jun; 50(6).

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.